tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - PD-1 (on T cells) interaction with PD-L1 (on tumor cells) inhibits T cells in tumor microenvironment
  - **tumor type matters for ICB response: melanoma/NSCLC have higher response rates, colon/endometrium cancers do not respond well to ICB (although those with high microsatellite instability and MMRd repsond well), tumor burden is a good predictor of ICB response (neoantigen generation to elicit antitumor immunity)**
  - **ovarian cancers ICB resistant, not known why (perhaps TIM-3 checkpoint), despite tumor-infiltrating leukocytes present in most ovarian cancer patients (or perhaps these are bystanders reactive to viruses rather than tumor antigens)**
-## T-cell receptor repertoire analysis and its application to dissect the mechanisms of ICB therapies
+## T cell receptor repertoire analysis and its application to dissect the mechanisms of ICB therapies
  - tumor infiltrating leukocytes may predict patient survival, ICBs originally thought to activate tumor infiltrating leukocytes, but **in responsive patients peripheral compartment is a major source of T cells activated by ICB and majority of pre-existing intratumoral T cells are terminally exhausted and refractory to ICB**
  - some pre-exhausted CD8<sup>+</sup> T cells in tumor microenvironment (precursors of exhausted T cells, Tpex) may contribute to ICB repsonse
  - **ICB-induced clonal expansion of antigen-specific T cells may be indicated by a decrease in TCR diversity**